Nathanphillips-info/Post-Install-Config/README.md

 - Next, configure users; in the Agent panel, click users and add new users.
 You can name them Karen and Ken.
 </p>
 <p>
 - Next, We will configure SLAs.
-You can add A Sev-A, Sev-B, and Sev-C. Give each a different level, for instance Sev-A I gave a 1 hour response window in a 24/7 schedule.
+You can add A Sev-A, Sev-B, and Sev-C. Give each a different level; for instance, Sev-A, I gave a 1-hour response window in a 24/7 schedule.
+This can be configured in Admin Panel/Manage/SLA.
 </p>
 <br />